Connect with us

 The bill would increase eligibility to those making up to 138% of the federal poverty level, and would not include a private-care option.

-Earlier this year, House Democrats introduced an expansion plan a private-care option that would allow Mississippians who make up to twice the federal poverty level to qualify for Medicaid.
-Some conservatives who are open to expansion have said in the past they would favor such a private insurance option, and Democrats hoped that by including this expansion would gain more traction this .
+Earlier this year, House Democrats introduced an expansion plan including a private-care option that would allow Mississippians who make up to twice the federal poverty level to qualify for Medicaid.
+Some conservatives who are open to expansion have said in the past they would favor such a private insurance option, and Democrats hoped that by including this expansion would gain more traction this session.

 Including a private care option, first modeled in Arkansas’ version of expansion, is generally considered a more pragmatic approach because more people are paying into the system and utilizing private insurance when possible.

-Many Capitol observers expected to back with a proposal even more austere than the Democrats’ bill.
+Many Capitol observers expected Republicans to come back with a proposal even more austere than the Democrats’ bill.
 But the GOP leadership’s bill, with the exception of a work requirement – which likely will not be approved – is more of a traditional expansion bill.

 Senate Bill 2735, authored by Kevin Blackwell, R-Southaven, is the third major expansion bill this session.
 The bill is structured so as to only bring forth the necessary code sections for expansion – with details to be hammered out through the legislative session.